act-compiler/taidl-artifact-micro25/README.md

 ### (Step 3) Regenerate All Test Data and Benchmarking Results

-This will benchmark TAIDL-TO along with baselines Gemmini Spike and Intel SDE.
+This will benchmark TAIDL-TO along with baselines (Gemmini Spike and Intel SDE).
 The script will also generate new data files containing inputs and outputs from these tools, which are used to verify TAIDL-TO's output.
 This would take around 30-45 minutes to run.

-Run using:
+Run the full script using:

 ```bash
 ./scripts/full.sh